 Flame arrester(s) which satisfy United States Coast Guard, SAE-J1928 Marine or UL-1111 Marine backfire flame arrester test standards must be installed.
 Aftermarket flame arresters satisfying one of these test standards will be allowed.
 Intake silencer may be removed.
 Reed valve assemblies may be modified or aftermarket.
 Reed spacers may be added.
-Rotary valve must remain OEM stock from factory.
+Sea Doo HX Rotary valve must remain OEM stock from factory and retain the factory rotary timing.

 IGNITION AND ELECTRONICS: RPM limiter function may be modified.
 Polaris and Yamaha model CDI units may be modified or aftermarket provided ignition timing is not manually adjustable.
-Original equipment charging system must be used.
-Timing may not be advanced at the stator plate.
+Kawasaki Gen 2 (2005- 2007) model CDI may be modified or aftermarket AND programmable.
+ALL original equipment charging systems must be used.
+Timing may not be advanced at the stator plate - ALL models must line up stator with factory set mark on cases.
 Kawasaki X2 may use ignition jumper for heat sensor.
 Flywheels must be OEM stock and unmodified as provided from the factory.
 Coils, plug wires and plug caps may be aftermarket.
 No other ignition system modifications will be allowed.

-Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened.
+Replacement batteries are allowed but must fit into the original equipment battery box and securely fastened.